austinfreenet/afn-docs/afn_clonezilla_eng_log.md

 Let's add that.
 I've add the `-q` option to both the save and restore boot menu items in `/tftpboot/nbi_img/pxelinux.cfg/default`.
 I'm not sure if we have to add it to both but I don't think it can hurt.

+## 2016-5-24

+When trying to save the image of our [load balancing router](afn_wan_load_balancing.html), so I can use that client for the [nextgen project](afn_nextgen_project.html), clonezilla failed to mount NFS.
+For some reason the PXE booted client NFS mount fails.
+I removed IPAPPEND from `/tftpboot/nbi_img/pxelinux.cfg/default` and it mounts fine now.
+That's probably because there's multiple ethernet adapters in this client.